 Step 1: Set Up Your React Application

-To begin, you'll need to set up a new React project where we will integrate the SuperViz SDK.
+To begin, you'll need to set up a new React project where we will integrate SuperViz for collaborative forms and video capabilities.

 1